 Economic and Social Sciences

 It is among the pioneering programs in Europe in proposing a new integrated view of economics and social sciences.
 Today, sociologists make use of game theory, and demographers use economic models to analyze population dynamics.
-Similarly, economists talk about crime and incentives, analyze the mind - both in philosophical and psychological terms - and study social stratification, among other areas of multidisciplinary convergence.
+Similarly, economists talk about crime and incentives, analyze the mind as philosophers and psychologists do, and study social stratification among other areas of multidisciplinary convergence.

 This program is dedicated to students with an international vocation and an ambitious intellectual disposition: starting with a more rounded and broader educational background, it prepares you for a higher level of specialization in a Master of Science program.